Madhurithotakua/Nov_task/README.md

 ```
 - useState
 A React hook used for managing component-level state in functional components.No separate installation required.
 It's part of the React library.
--React Chartjs 2 :React wrapper for Chart.js library used to create charts in React applications.
+- React Chartjs 2 :React wrapper for Chart.js library used to create charts in React applications.
 ```
 npm install react-chartjs-2 chart.js@latest